bmc/brizzled/source/_posts/2012-12-12-play-framework-less-vs-sass-recompilation-performance.markdown

   Sass equivalents
 * installing the `sass` gem in a separate [rvm][] [gemset][]
 * spending about an hour converting my LESS files to Sass, and
-* verifying that the application still worked after I was done all that.
+* verifying that the application still worked after I was finished with all the painstaking conversions.

 Having completed the above, I ran the first script again.
-Like the first one, script "warmed up" the server, touched one of my Sass files, and then issued a query for a page, forcing Play to recompile the Sass files.
+Like the original LESS test, the Sass test "warmed up" the server, touched one of my Sass files, and then issued a query for a page, forcing Play to recompile the Sass files.

 ### Resulting data: